esmero/archipelago-documentation/docs/webformsasinput.md

 The main difference, other than their purpose (Output v/s Input) is that, on View Modes, the settings you apply to each field are associated to "Formatters" and on Form Modes, the settings you apply to each field are connected to "Widgets".

-So, resuming, what lives under the Concept of a "Display Mode":
+So, resuming, this is what lives under the Concept of a "Display Mode":

 ## View Mode
 ![See all your View Modes](../imgs/view-modes.jpg)